tyzippy/edx-documentation/en_us/shared/developing_course/course_outline.rst

  :alt: An outline with callouts for sections, subsections, and units.
  :width: 500

-In this example, the course is organized into the following levels.
+Courses are organized into the following levels.

 #. :ref:`Sections<Developing Course Sections>`
 #. :ref:`Subsections<Developing Course Subsections>`